You and your spouse worked hard throughout all the years of your marriage.

 And even if she agrees it’s fair that she contribute, how would she do it since it’s being deducted straight out of Mike’s paycheck?

 Divorce is different for every couple.
-And because no two couples or situations are exactly the same, there is no “one-size-fits-all” approach to fairly resolving the division of a couple’s marital assets and liabilities.
+And because no two couples or situations are exactly the same, there is no “one-size-fits-all” approach to a fairly resolving the division of a couple’s marital assets and liabilities.

 So far we’ve talked about the difficulty in defining what’s fair.
 And the challenges surrounding what constitutes a pre-marital or marital asset or liability.